 Ozone hole grows this year, but still shrinking in general

-The Antarctic ozone hole last week reached a moderately large size — larger than the size of North America — for the third year in a row, but experts say that despite recent blips, it is still generally shrinking due to the cold weather at high altitudes.
+The Antarctic ozone hole last week reached a moderately large size — larger than the size of North America — for the third straight year, but experts say it is still generally shrinking despite recent spikes due to cold weather at high altitudes.

 The ozone hole peaked at more than 10 million square miles (26.4 million square kilometers) on October 5, the largest since 2015. according to NASA.
 Scientists say that because of the cooler-than-normal temperatures in the southern polar regions at 7 to 12 miles high (12 to 20 kilometers) where the ozone hole is, conditions are ripe for ozone-devouring chlorine chemicals.

 “The general trend is improvement.
-It’s a bit worse this year because it was a bit colder this year,” said Paul Newman, chief earth scientist at NASA Goddard Space Flight Center, which monitors ozone depletion.
+It’s a bit worse this year because it was a bit colder this year,” said NASA Goddard Space Flight Center Chief Earth Scientist Paul Newman, who monitors ozone depletion.
 “All data says ozone is recovering.”

 Just looking at the maximum ozone hole size, especially in October, can be misleading, said top ozone scientist Susan Solomon of MIT.

-“Ozone depletion starts LATER and it takes LONGER to reach the maximum hole and the holes are usually shallower” in September, which is the key month to look at ozone recovery, not October, Solomon said in an email on Thursday. .
+“Ozone depletion starts LATER and it takes LONGER to reach the maximum hole and the holes tend to be shallower” in September, which is the key month to look at ozone recovery, not October, Solomon said in an e-mail on Thursday. mail.

 Chlorine and bromine chemicals high in the atmosphere eat on Earth’s protective ozone layer.
 Cold weather creates clouds that release the chemicals, Newman said.
 The colder, the more clouds, the bigger the ozone hole.